fullstack-hy2020/fullstack-hy2020.github.io/src/content/10/en/part10d.md

 });
 ```

 As with the reviewed repositories list, use a relatively small <em>first</em> argument value while you are trying out the infinite scrolling.
 You might need to create a few new users and use them to create a few new reviews to make the reviews list long enough to scroll.
-Set the value of the <em>first</em> argument high enough so that the <em>onEndReach</em> handler isn't called immediately after the view is loaded, but low enough so that you can see that more reviews are fetched once you reach the end of the list.
+Set the value of the <em>first</em> argument high enough so that the <em>fetchMore</em> callback isn't called immediately after the view is loaded, but low enough so that you can see that more reviews are fetched once you reach the end of the list.
 Once everything is working as intended you can use a larger value for the <em>first</em> argument.

 This was the last exercise in this section.
 It's time to push your code to GitHub and mark all of your finished exercises to the [exercise submission system](https://studies.cs.helsinki.fi/stats/courses/fs-react-native-2020).
 Note that exercises in this section should be submitted to the part 4 in the exercise submission system.